RedVoxInc/redvox-examples/examples/ex_05_plot_spectrogram_audio/README.md

 Plot station spectrogram for audio from time aligned and corrected data window in a RedVox Report.

-For more information on getting started with redpandas, visit the [RedPandas Documentation](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md#how-to-use-redpandas).
+For more information on getting started with RedPandas, visit the [RedPandas Documentation](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/using_redpandas.md#how-to-use-redpandas).

 For more information on plotting other sensors and options, visit the [RedPandas Advanced Documentation](https://github.com/RedVoxInc/redpandas/blob/master/docs/redpandas/advance_use_redpandas.md#how-to-use-redpandas---advanced-data-manipulation).